 The Robert D. and Billie Ray Center at Drake University has named Iowans Danielle and Taylor Morris as the 2019 Robert D. Ray Pillar of Character Award recipients.

-Danielle and Taylor will accept the award on April 12, 2019, at The Ray Center’s All-Star Evening in West Des Moines.
+Danielle and Taylor accepted the award on April 12, 2019, at The Ray Center’s All-Star Evening in West Des Moines.
 An All-Star Evening is presented by Hy-Vee and benefits The Ray Center’s programs, including CHARACTER COUNTS!

 “Taylor and Danielle’s story is one of resilience and triumph,” said Drake University President Marty Martin.
 “It is a reminder that with determination and perseverance we can not only overcome the most difficult obstacles, but use them to inspire and improve the lives of those around us.
 Taylor and Danielle are an example for us all, and I can’t think of two people more deserving of this award.”